Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 4. To create images from screenshots I used [Paste Pics](https://paste.pics/).
 5. To adapt the sizes of the images, by cropping and resizing, I used [befunky](https://www.befunky.com/features/resize-image/).
 ## Acknowledgements
+- Most of all I would like to thank my mentor for guiding me through this larger project.
+- Also thanks to some tutors who took, when available, the time to help when I was stuck.